shpml/fundamentals/06_chapter/02_lesson.md

 Before we get started, it's important to point out that, as smart as they seem, computers can't actually think for themselves.
 To ask for a specific directory or file in the command line, we need to write out a precise address (called a **path**) so that the computer knows exactly where to find it.

-For example, if you Google directions to "Main Street," without any additional information, Google wouldn't know which of the 10,466-plus Main Streets you want.
+For example, if you Google directions to "Main Street" without any additional information, Google wouldn't know which of the 10,466-plus Main Streets you want.
 Google might venture a guess, but your command line isn't as smart.

 So, we have to be more specific when interacting with our computer in the command line.